-In the case of this particular firm the office of the Iron and Steel Contiollei issued an import permit without verifying whether the party had a firm export contract with Hindustan Steel Limited or any foreign buyer; as a result whereas the imports took place, exports did not.
-This import licence was issued in May 1960, but the mistake actually came to notice only in November, 1960 In the Fiftieth Report it has been stated that when the then Secretary, Iron and Steel, became aware of the mistake the Iron and Steel Controller's in Office, he merely acquiesced in it.
+In the case of this particular firm, the office of the Iron and Steel Controller issued an import permit without verifying whether the party had a firm export contract with Hindustan Steel Limited or any foreign buyer; as a result whereas the imports took place, exports did not.
+This import licence was issued in May 1960, but the mistake actually came to notice only in November, 1960.
+In the Fiftieth Report it has been stated that when the then Secretary, Iron and Steel, became aware of the mistake in the Iron and Steel Controller's Office, he merely acquiesced in it.
 In so far as disciplinary action is concerned against the persons responsible for the mistake in the Iron and Steel Controller's Office, this is a matter which in the normal course has to be dealt with by the Head of that Office, namely, the Iron and Steel Controller and the then Secretary would have no reason not to expect that this matter, if necessary, would be so handled by the officers concerned.
-In rena^rd, however, to the consequences flowing from this mistake, the then Secretary took such action as was possible to rectify this error.
-The import licence having been already issued and the imports having started flowing in, it was imperative from the foreign exchange point of view to arrange exports to a corresponding extent.
-The then Secretary, Iron ' and Steel, considered, and in the opinion of the Government rightly, that the larger interests of the country demanded that first priority should be (riven to an attempt to fulfil exports commensurate with the imports allowed in +his case.
-This was possible only by calling vmon the firm to discharge its export obligation and to Steel.
-The transaction entered into by the enable it to do so, to ir-ovide it with quantities of the products of Hindustan Steel Limited necessary for this purpose.
-An informal discussion took place on this subject at Dura Dum airport in November 1960 shortly after the mistake came to light.
-The Fiftieth Report has incidentally commented on the fact that the then Secretaiy kept no record of these discussions.
-As far as the maintenance of the record is concerned.
-Government observe that the Iron and Steel Controller communicated in writing the substance of the discussions to the Chairman, HSL, with a copy to the then Secretory, Iron and Steel; this was done the day after the discussions.
-Government would observe that, when discussions take place, it is not usual for the senior-most officer present himself to make a record of the discussions; it is generally left to other officers to do so.
+In regard, however, to the consequences flowing from this mistake, the then Secretary took such action as was possible to rectify this error.
+The import licence having been already issued and the imports having started flowing in, it was imperative from the foreign exchange point of view to arrange exports to a correspond-The then Secretary, Iron ing extent. and Steel, considered, and in the opinion of the Government rightly, that the larger interests of the country demanded that first priority should be given to an attempt to fulfil exports commensurate with the imports allowed in this case.
+This was possible only by calling upon the firm to discharge its export obligation and to enable it to do so, to provide it with quantities of the products of Hindustan Steel Limited necessary for this purpose.
+An informal discussion took place on this subject at Dum Dum airport in November 1960 shortly after the mistake came to light.
+The Fiftieth Report has incidentally commented on the fact that the then Secretary kept no record of these discussions.
+As far as the maintenance of the record is concerned, Government observe that the Iron and Steel Controller communicated in writing the substance of the discussions to the Chairman, HSL, with a copy to the then Secretary, Iron and Steel, this was done the day after the discussions.
+Government would observe that. when discus sions take place, it is not usual for the senior-most officer present himself to make a record of the discussions; it is generally left to other officers to do so.
 In such cases, it is ensured that in due time there is either a minute or a letter which gives the substance of the discussions.
 This was also what happened in this instance.